virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 ## 130-EXAMPLE_N.hal

 This example has a forward definition of a function, for which the mangling of the function name as mentioned above remains to be fixed in the preprocessor.

+# 2022-12-02

+## 130-EXAMPLE_N.hal (continued)

+Fixed the forward-declaration stuff mentioned yesterday, and a typo in the code sample itself.

+All okay now.

+## 134-DOTS.hal and 134-ROLL.hal

+All okay.

+## 136-DOTS.hal

+All okay.

+## 137-STATISTICS.hal

+In the LBNF grammar, some RTL functions that I now think should be `<ARITH FUNC>` type had been set (by me, as they were opmitted from the original BNF grammar) as `<STRUCT FUNC>`, causing the compilation to fail.
+(In particular, `SUM()`.)
+I've changed that.

+All okay.

+## 138-FILTER.hal

+All okay.

+## 140-STATISTICS.hal

+All okay.

+## 141-VSUM.hal

+All okay.

+## 154-ADD.hal

+Couldn't tell from abstract syntax tree which minor attribute (`AUTOMATIC`) was in the declaration `DECLARE TOTAL SCALAR INITIAL(0) AUTOMATIC;`.
+Fixed the labeling in the LBNF grammar to allow it.

+All okay now.

+## 158-STATE.hal

+Fixed a typo in the sample code, but otherwise okay.

+## 159-AGE.hal

+Preprocessor problem with the scope for name mangling: It doesn't allow for redeclaration of an identifier that the parent scope is mangling.
+In this example, the problem is that it's for a program called `AGE`, which at the top-level scope is being mangled as `l_AGE`.
+However, within the `AGE` program itself, there's also a declaration for `AGE` as a local variable.  *Within* the scope of the `l_AGE` program itself, `AGE` should not be mangled.

+Besides which the `INTEGER()` RTL function (if that's what it actually is) was not recognised as such.

+Having fixed those things in the preprocessor and LBNF grammer, all is okay.

+## 160-REFORMAT.hal

+Same situation as in section above:  `CHARACTER()` not recognized as an RTL function in the LBNF grammar.

+Plus it appears as though the RTL functions `LENGTH()` and (perhaps) `INDEX()` are miscategorized in the LBNF grammar as `<CHAR FUNC>` rather than `<ARITH FUNC>`.
+(Again, these were absent from the documented BNF grammar, so I had invented them myself.)

+Even with that fix, `INTEGER$(@DOUBLE)()` is not parsed correctly ... or wait, maybe it is parsed okay after all.
+Well, it's hard to tell from the abstract syntax tree.
+Yes, it's okay, because it does have an `<ARITH FUNC HEAD>` that I was too daft to see.

+Looks good to me.

+## 164-OUTER.hal

+"Programming in HAL/S" has a misprint here, which I faithfully transcribed into the source file and have now needed to correct.
+Specifically, in place of `DECLARE VNAME CHARACTER(8);`, the document instead had `DECLARE V NAME CHARACTER(8);`.
+As it happens, the latter is indeed something that can be parsed, so that added to the confusion.
+Nevertheless, parsable or not, it doesn't seem to match what's happening in the remainder of the code.

+The labeling in the LBNF grammar didn't let me easily distinguish the differen i/o controls in `READ` (i.e., `SKIP`, `COLUMN`, and so on).
+Now fixed.

+All okay now.

+## 167-ASSORTEDIO.hal

+Syntax error at `IOPARM` in `STRUCT IOPARM: ...;` ... oh, that's a typo in the sample code:  `STRUCT` should have been `STRUCTURE`.

+Well, the syntax error remains after fixing that.
+It may be because while I mangle several types of identifiers (labels, booleans, boolean functions, ...), I never go around to mangling structure identifiers.

+TBD